Emma Oughtibridge & Emily Stubbs: Geometric Balance

 Slaithwaite Duck Race 2026

-Join us at the annual Slaithwaite Duck Race for lots of family fun!
+Join us at the annual Slaithwaite Duck Race for a day of family fun!

 This year we are bringing Paint a Pot and face glittering to the race!